Koha-Community/kohadocs/source/systempreferences.rst

 .. _batch-item-label:

-Batch Item
+Batch item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These preferences are in reference to the :ref:`Batch Item
+These preferences are in reference to the :ref:`Batch item
-Modification <batch-item-modification-label>` tool.
+modification <batch-item-modification-label>` and :ref:`Batch item deletion
+<batch-item-deletion-label>` tools.

 .. _maxitemsforbatchdel-label: